 Some parents have found that delayed admission solves a short-term issue but causes long-term problems.

-- Children mature at different rates and it may be appropriate for a child who has been admitted out of their normal age group to be moved to their normal age group at a later date.
-This could have a negative effect on friendships and performance
+- Children mature at different rates.
+It may be appropriate for a child who has been admitted out of their normal age group to be moved to their normal age group at a later date.
+This could have a negative effect on friendships and performance.

-- Children may be unable to join age-related activities with their classmates – such as under 9’s football
+- Children may be unable to join age-related activities with their classmates.
+For example, under 9's football.